9vult/Raiha/README.md

 - **Raiha** - This leaderboard keeps track of the number of Raiha reposts triggered
 - **Loserboard** - This leaderboard keeps track of the number of messages sent without alt text.
 Using Raiha to repost your own message will decrement this board.

 A bit more on the Loserboard: The loserboard can be configured to notify moderators in a mod channel when a user's Loserboard score reaches certain thresholds.
-What you do with this information is up to you, one suggestion, however, is an Image Mute.
+What you do with this information is up to you.
+One suggestion: an Image Mute.

 ## User Settings